 The importance of reducing barriers facing people who have been in contact with the criminal justice system and are trying to put their lives back on track impacts every facet of a community’s health.
-It is for this reason President Obama became the first President to visit a federal prison where he sat down with individuals who would be returning to their communities.
-In November, he visited with formerly incarcerated individuals and emphasized that a smarter approach to reducing crime and enhancing public safety must begin with investing in all of our communities.
-He also announced new efforts by this Administration to help formerly incarcerated individuals to rehabilitate and reintegrate back into their communities, including an upcoming rule from the Office of Personnel Management that will “ban the box,” delaying inquiries into criminal history until later in the federal hiring process.
+A smarter approach to reducing crime and enhancing public safety must begin with investing in all of our communities.
+Formerly justice-involved individuals should have the ability to rehabilitate and reintegrate back into their communities.

 Building on these efforts, the White House issued a challenge to businesses to take on the Fair Chance Business Pledge.
 A broad array of businesses have come together to support the reforms needed to bring about this change.